opencaesar/oml-vision-docs/docs/api-documentation/layouts/diagrams.md

 :::

-This string gives a name to the Diagram in the `diagramLayouts.json` file.
+This string gives a name to the Diagram.

 ### queries
 :::danger REQUIRED